 Australians are taking puppy steps to change the world.
-Over the last decade, the number of people adopting cats and dogs from animal shelters has doubled – a sure sign that the warm and fuzzy feel-good factor that comes with saving an abandoned pet is gaining real appeal.
+The number of people adopting cats and dogs found via PetRescue has been growing year on year for the last decade – a sure sign that the warm and fuzzy feel-good factor that comes with saving an abandoned pet is gaining real appeal.

 Seven super reasons to adopt a rescue pet

 Adoptable pets listed by reliable rescue organisations have not only been health-checked, they’ve also been assessed for temperament, basic manners and toilet training.
 That means they should be able to help you find the perfect pet-match for your family and lifestyle.

 When you buy a puppy, you're essentially bringing an infant into your home – a completely untrained, unsocialised little critter who thinks the crate you bought him is a jail.
 He thinks the newspaper you put down for him to squat on is a wonderful toy to be shredded.
 He also thinks your new shoes are much tastier than rawhide, and your best carpet is an excellent substitute for grass when nature calls!
 Most rescue dogs have been house dogs in the past.
 They come to you with at least some basic manners and may have also been living with a foster family who have taught them the ropes.
 And compared to an attention-seeking playful kitten, an adopted older cat is likely to be content being home alone – the ideal fur kid for someone who has an active lifestyle.

 3. What you see is what you get

 When you buy a baby pet, you can never really be sure what type of adult pet you're going to end up with.
 All puppies are cute and playful, but their adult personalities aren't really visible until they're about two years old.
 So, you don't know whether you're getting a dog who wants to play ALL the time or a couch potato.